MvaOosterhuis/fMRI_preproc/README.md

 **N.B. make sure that all data to be preprocessed contains AT LEAST the following components and follows the directory-tree structure specified below:**

-EPI-data, t1-matched data (t1 scanned in the same resolution/FOV/orientation as the EPI, and a high-resolution anatomical dataset that can be in any orientation.
+EPI-data, t1-matched data (t1 scanned in the same resolution/FOV/orientation as the EPI), and a high-resolution anatomical dataset that can be in any orientation.

 ProjectDirectory/Participant/Session/datafiles_as_Stated_Above